 01, August 2024

 Ensuring food safety isn't only a matter of quality—it is a cornerstone of public health worldwide.
 Each year, millions suffer from foodborne illnesses caused by contaminated food, highlighting the critical necessity for stringent safety measures across the entire food supply chain.
-Central to maintaining these standards are comprehensive food safety regulations.
+Central to maintaining these standards are comprehensive food safety regulations that have a massive role in the food and beverage industry.
 Governments and international bodies establish rigorous guidelines to ensure safe practices in food production, processing, distribution, and preparation.
 These regulations include essential protocols such as maintaining hygiene standards, following sanitation practices, controlling temperatures, and rigorously monitoring food handling procedures for preventing foodborne illnesses.

 According to the World Health Organization (WHO), around 600 million people fall sick annually owing to soiled food.
 Tragically, 420,000 individuals lose their lives each year as a result, leading to the loss of 33 million healthy life years.
 Furthermore, the economic impact is staggering, with approximately $110 billion lost annually in productivity and medical expenses in low- and middle-income countries due to unsafe food.